-As a wholistic nurse, my work is about empowering people to balance and heal their lives.
+As a wholistic nurse, my work is about bringing people back into "wholeness"—empowering them to balance and heal their lives.
 I believe that everything we need is already within us and that various “tools” or healing techniques such as Reiki and hypnosis, can help one to access that inner wisdom and harness the power of the body-mind.

 Modalities such as Reiki and hypnosis, harness the power of the body-mind, allowing the person to become their own healer.
 They work to remove or decrease blockages in the body or the mind, which then facilitate the healing process.

 Wholeness—balance of body, mind and spirit, is the goal.

 My journey with Reiki began when Reiki “found” me in 1992.
 I had studied Healing Touch and loved the experience of working with energy.
 A good friend then told me about Reiki and I said, “If it’s anything like this…show me the way!”
 I was able to find a Reiki teacher through the nurse that had been taking care of my mother who had Lou Gehrig's disease (ALS).
 Anne had been bringing Reiki into my home and giving it to my mom every chance she got!
 I like to think that Reiki found me in my darkest hour.
 I was able to take a class in May of 1992; three weeks after my mother had made her transition.
 I began to treat myself every day and I believe that Reiki helped me heal after losing my mom and best friend.

 Not sure of what to do with this new healing energy, I was guided to enroll in massage school to help me continue to develop my healing skills.